 The financial services industry is highly regulated.
 In recent years, there has been an increasing incidence of litigation involving the brokerage industry, including customer and shareholder class action suits that generally seek substantial damages, including in some cases punitive damages.
-Compliance and trading problems that are reported to federal, state and provincial regulators, exchanges or other self-regulatory organizations by dissatisfied customers are investigated by such regulatory bodies, and, if pursued by such regulatory body or such customers, may increase to the level of arbitration or disciplinary action.
+Compliance and trading problems that are reported to federal, state and provincial regulators, exchanges or other self-regulatory organizations by dissatisfied customers are level of arbitration or disciplinary action.
 We are also subject to periodic governmental and regulatory audits and inspections that might result in fines or other charges.